 If you have any questions about this medicine ask your pharmacist.

 Did you find this information useful?

 Further reading & references

-- Manufacturer's PIL, Colobreathe®; Forest Laboratories UK Limited, The electronic Medicines Compendium.
-Dated August 2013.
+- Manufacturer's PIL, Colobreathe® inhalation powder capsules; Forest Laboratories UK Limited, The electronic Medicines Compendium.
+Dated September 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.